 Graduate students who do not have adverse credit history may borrow up to the cost of attendance minus any estimated financial assistance the student has been or will be awarded during the period of enrollment.
-Effective for loans disbursed on or after July 1, 2020 and prior to July 1, 2021 the interest rate for the Direct Graduate PLUS loan is currently fixed at 5.30%.
-Loans disbursed on or after October 1, 2020 and before October 1, 2021 will be charged a 4.228% origination fee.
+Effective for loans disbursed on or after July 1, 2021 and prior to July 1, 2022 the interest rate for the Direct Graduate PLUS loan is currently fixed at 6.28%.
+Loans disbursed on or after October 1, 2021 and before October 1, 2022 will be charged a 4.228% origination fee.
 This fee will be deducted from the Graduate PLUS loan upon disbursement.
+The maximum repayment period will be 10 years from the date of the promissory note.
+The minimum repayment period is normally five years, but shorter repayment periods can be arranged.
+In addition, applicants are required to complete FAFSA and they must have applied for their annual loan maximum eligibility under the Direct Stafford Loan program before applying for a Direct Graduate PLUS loan.
+This program takes effect for loans certified on or after July 1, 2006.